Yvonne Murphy

-Yvonne Murphy was a judge of the Irish Circuit Court from 1998 to 2012.
+Yvonne Murphy is a former judge of the Irish Circuit Court from 1998 to 2012.
 She has acted as chair of several Commissions of Investigation and an inquiry into various child abuse issues within the Catholic Church in Ireland.

 Early career

 Before practising law, Judge Murphy, a native of County Donegal in Ulster, worked with the National Social Service Board and was responsible for setting up a network of citizens’ information centres throughout Ireland.
 She practised at the Bar on the Northern and Dublin Circuits and is a member of the Bar of England and Wales and of the Bar of Northern Ireland.
 She is a former Vice-Chair of the Employment Equality Agency and of the Employment Appeals Tribunal.
 While in practice at the Bar, she was co-Editor of the Irish Times Law Reports and authored several books and articles.

 Personal life

 Murphy was married to the late Justice Adrian Hardiman, judge of the Supreme Court of Ireland; the couple had three sons.